Los Angeles is a city infamous for many things -- traffic, sprawling masses, Hollywood -- but woven in and among its streets is something unexpected.

-This religious border is called an Eruv.
-Observant Jewish communities use Eruvs to be capable of adhering to the rules of the Sabbath, or Shabbat/Shabbas, but the structures still exist in the modern world.
+This religious border is called an eruv.
+Observant Jewish communities use eruvs to be capable of adhering to the rules of the Sabbath, or Shabbat/Shabbos.
+These structures still exist today.

-The list is extensive, but that’s where the Eruv comes in.
-Everything they’re prohibited from doing on Shabbat, they’re allowed to do as long as they’re inside the borders of the Eruv.
+The list is extensive, but that’s where the eruv comes in.
+Everything Jews are prohibited from doing on Shabbat, they’re allowed to do as long as they’re inside the borders of the eruv.
 It’s both convenient and a way to foster and encourage a sense of community.

-The attached video explains how the border is constructed and what various elements make it up.
-It also illustrates what I mean when I say “hidden in plain sight."
+The video explains how the border is constructed and what various elements make it up.
+It also illustrates how the structure is essentially “hidden in plain sight."

-We additionally spoke to Howard Witkin, the man who built Los Angeles' Eruv.
-He elaborates on why he started the Eruv and how he completed the barrier, which was a behemoth task, seven years in the making.
+We spoke to Howard Witkin, the man who built Los Angeles' eruv.
+He elaborated on why he started the eruv and how he completed the barrier, which was a behemoth task seven years in the making.

-The city of LA not only knows about the Eruv, but various departments in there work closely with Witkin and the Eruv Association to make sure municipal expansion and projects don’t interfere with the borders.
-The video goes into greater details about the various ways the two sides work in harmony.
+Not only is the city of LA aware of the eruv, various departments work closely with Witkin and the Eruv Association to make sure municipal expansion and projects don’t interfere with the borders.